Zoloft for Anxiety

 Zoloft is a brand name for the generic name sertraline hydrochloride.
 It is an approved medication for treating social anxiety disorder, a type of anxiety disorder.
 It helps individuals improve from the previous irrational fear of judgment or self-humiliation symptoms.

-As a selective serotonin reuptake inhibitor, the drug functions by slow reabsorption of serotonin.
+As a selective serotonin reuptake inhibitor (SSRI), the drug functions by slow reabsorption of serotonin.
 Note that serotonin is a neurotransmitter that plays an important role in mood regulation and anxiety.
 It helps treat various health conditions, including major depressive disorder, obsessive-compulsive disorder, and post-traumatic stress disorder (PTSD).

 Among other uses of sertraline, it can help treat depression, panic attacks, obsessive-compulsive disorder, and social anxiety disorder is common.
 It also helps improve one’s mood, sleep, energy levels, and appetite.
 With the right dosage, it can restore interest in certain activities.
 It may aid in decreasing unwanted thoughts, fear, panic attacks, and anxiety.